-With thousands of people searching for their next perfect getaway, we’ve put together our top holiday money-saving tips to make sure you get the most for your hard-earned cash.
+But before you get your suitcase ready, we’ve put together our top 16 holiday money-saving tips to make sure you get the most for your hard-earned cash!

-Man…chester?
+Another way to save money on your next holiday is to consider the different routes you can take to get to your destination.
 Whether you’re booking flight-only, or a full package holiday it can sometimes work out cheaper to fly from an airport a little further from home.
 This is especially true if you’re limited to school summer holidays!
 Travelling to an airport such as Manchester or Newcastle before the English schools have finished up could save you hundreds of pounds, compared to flying direct from Glasgow.
+It is also worth considering getting a non-direct flight, as flights are normally a lot cheaper – plus it gives you the chance to explore another city!

 Before you go

-Get yourself covered As soon as your holiday is booked, get your travel insurance sorted – that way you’ll be covered if you’re forced to cancel your holiday.
+As soon as your holiday is booked, get your travel insurance sorted.
 Some bank accounts offer free travel insurance, so check if you’re already covered.
-It might be tempting to go for the cheapest option, but if it doesn’t provide the cover you need it’s as good as worthless.
-Money Supermarket has a helpful guide on travel insurance and which level of cover you’ll need.
+It might be tempting to go for the cheapest option, but if it doesn’t provide the cover you need it’s not worth purchasing.
+However, having good travel insurance in place will save you a lot of money for your next holiday.
+For example, you may be able to claim back for your cancelled flights or if your suitcase is lost.
+Check the fine details to make sure your travel insurance covers everything you may need!

 At the airport

-Snack happy Most airports will allow you to take solid snacks (sandwiches, crisps, crackers, biscuits etc.) through security and onto the plane, so you could save a fortune keeping hunger at bay compared to the inflated in-flight prices.
+Most airports will allow you to take solid snacks (such as sandwiches, crisps, crackers and biscuits) through security and onto the plane, so you could save a fortune keeping hunger at bay compared to the inflated in-flight prices.
 Liquids over 100ml aren’t allowed through, but it’s still often cheaper to buy water or juice in the departure lounge rather than onboard.
+A great tip is to keep some snacks in your hand luggage, so you have easy access as you travel through the airport and on the plane!

 When you’re there

-To tip or not to tip?
 Tipping and services charges vary depending on what country you’re visiting.
 For instance – in the US your bill won’t include a service charge, but if you received good service, a tip of around 15 to 20% in restaurants and bars is normal.
-On the continent, a service charge is often included, so make sure you don’t pay twice by looking out for the words ‘servis compris’ in France, ‘servizio incluso’ in Italy and ‘servicio incluido’ in Spain.
+On the continent, a service charge is often included, so make sure you don’t pay twice by looking out for the words ‘servis compris’ in France, ‘servizio incluso’ in Italy, and ‘servicio incluido’ in Spain.

 Please check first that you are eligible to apply: